 Gains, dividends, and interest credited to an annuity incur no taxes until withdrawn.
 The earnings are tax-deferred and grow and compound, and can be reinvested to help accumulate assets for retirement.

 In addition, assets sold or turned over from one investment option to another inside an annuity contract do not incur a current tax liability.
 This is a major advantage over taxable investments, which incur taxes when transferring from one position to another.

 The tax that is due on the income payout depends on if the annuity was acquired with qualified funds or non-qualified funds.

 In the case of a qualified annuity, payments withdrawn from a contract or from the IRA that holds the contract are typically treated as a distribution.
-Note however that annuities held by individuals inside of self directed IRAs, such as Secondary Market Annuities, will only incur taxes when the IRA custodian is directed to distribute funds.
-That means you can own an income annuity that pays into your IRA, but you can chose when to take money out of your IRA and incur taxes.
+Note however that annuities held by individuals inside of self-directed IRAs, such as Secondary Market Annuities, will only incur taxes when the IRA custodian is directed to distribute funds.
+That means you can own an income annuity that pays into your IRA, but you can choose when to take money out of your IRA and incur taxes.

 With an annuity purchased with after-tax dollars, only a portion of the income payouts from the annuity will be considered taxable.
 In this case, the portion of the income payout that represents the gain will be taxable.
 Similarly, the portion of the income payout that represents a return of the original contribution will be tax-free.

 Note that income payments from an annuity – lifetime or period certain-have different tax treatment than withdrawals from an annuity.
 We’ll detail this more in a moment.